antoniomika/sish/README.md

       --https                                       Listen for HTTPS connections.
 Requires a correct --https-certificate-directory
   -t, --https-address string                        The address to listen for HTTPS connections (default "localhost:443") -s, --https-certificate-directory string          The directory containing HTTPS certificate files (fullchain.pem and privkey.pem) (default "deploy/ssl/")
-      --https-port-override int                     The port to use for https command output.
+      --https-ondemand-certificate                  Enable retrieving certificates on demand via Let's Encrypt --https-port-override int                     The port to use for https command output.
 This does not effect ports used for connecting, it's for cosmetic use only
       --idle-connection                             Enable connection idle timeouts for reads and writes (default true) --idle-connection-timeout duration            Duration to wait for activity before closing a connection for all reads and writes (default 5s)
       --localhost-as-all                            Enable forcing localhost to mean all interfaces for tcp listeners (default true)
-      --log-to-client                               Enable logging HTTP and TCP requests to the client --ping-client                                 Send ping requests to the underlying SSH client.
+      --log-to-client                               Enable logging HTTP and TCP requests to the client --log-to-file                                 Enable writing log output to file, specified by log-to-file-path --log-to-file-compress                        Enable compressing log output files
+      --log-to-file-max-age int                     The maxium number of days to store log output in a file (default 28) --log-to-file-max-backups int                 The maxium number of rotated logs files to keep (default 3) --log-to-file-max-size int                    The maximum size of outputed log files in megabytes (default 500) --log-to-file-path string                     The file to write log output to (default "/tmp/sish.log") --log-to-stdout                               Enable writing log output to stdout (default true) --ping-client                                 Send ping requests to the underlying SSH client.
                                                     This is useful to ensure that SSH connections are kept open or close cleanly (default true)
       --ping-client-interval duration               Duration representing an interval to ping a client to ensure it is up (default 5s)